 - Make sure the network cable between the modem and the Router is connected.
 We strongly recommend using the cable that was supplied with your cable or DSL modem for this purpose.
 The cable should be connected at one end to the Router's "Internet/WAN" port, and at the other end to the network port on your modem. - 2.
 Unplug the cable or DSL modem from its power source for three minutes.
-After three minutes, plug the modem back into its power source.
-This may force the modem to properly recognize the Router.
+After three minutes, plug the modem back into its

-3. Unplug the power to your Router, wait 10 seconds, and then reconnect the power.
-This will cause the Router to reattempt communication with the modem.

-If the "WAN" light on the Router is not lit after completing these steps, please contact Belkin Technical Support.

-4. Try shutting down and restarting your computer.
+- 3. Unplug the power to your Router, wait 10 seconds, and then reconnect the power.
+This will cause the Router to reattempt communication with the modem. - If the "WAN" light on the Router is not lit after completing these steps, please contact Belkin Technical Support. - 4.
+Try shutting down and restarting your computer.